 Democratic Republic of Congo (DRC) has small separate basins of coal-bearing Karoo sediments which occur in the southeast of the country at Luena and Lukuga.
 The coal measures are considered to be Ecca equivalents (Catuneanu et al., 2005).
 The coal seams are up to 2.0m in thickness and are disrupted by faulting.
 The coals are bituminous with high ash contents and are used locally for electricity generation.
 Production output in the 1950’s was apparently in the order of 300 ktpa, but by 1999 it was only 100 ktpa, mostly from Lukuga (Spalding, 1999).
 Coal mining is likely to increase in Congo (Kinshasa) because of the envisioned expansion of the Luena Mine by 2019.

 The Karoo Group in the DRC comprises of the Lukuga Formation and overlying Haute Lueki Formation (Lepersonne, 1977; Cahen and Lepersonne, 1978).
-The Lukuga Formation is preserved in tectonic grabens related to the East African rift, in the Lukuga Basin along the border of Lake Tanganyika, and in the Luena Basin in the Upemba depression of Central Katanga (Cambier, 1930), in U- shaped glacial valleys on the eastern margin of the Congo Basin (Boutako¡, 1948), as well as in the Dekese sub-basin of the Congo Basin (Cahen et al., 1960).
+The Lukuga Formation is preserved in tectonic grabens related to the East African rift, in the Lukuga Basin along the border of Lake Tanganyika, and in the Luena Basin in the Upemba depression of Central Katanga (Cambier, 1930), in U- shaped glacial valleys on the eastern margin of the Congo Basin (Boutako, 1948), as well as in the Dekese sub-basin of the Congo Basin (Cahen et al., 1960).
 Its base displays typical diamictites and varval clay of the Gondwana glaciation, equivalent to the Dwyka Conglomerate diamictites of the Karoo type locality in South Africa, attributed to the Late Carboniferous (320Ma).

 The remaining part of the Lukuga Formation is represented by post-glacial claystones and sandstones (Dekese sub-basin) and coal-bearing measures (Lukuga and Luena grabens), correlated to the Ecca Subgroup of South Africa (Daly et al., 1991; Catuneanu et al., 2005; Johnson et al., 2006).
 The Haute Lueki Formation is present along the eastern margin of the Congo Basin, overlying the Lukuga Formation with a slight unconformity (Lepersonne, 1977).
 The base of the Haute Lueki Formation has been paleontologically dated as Early Triassic, equivalent to the Beaufort of South Africa.
 The locations discussed in Table 1.10 are indicated in Figure 1.4.